 Recently Sally has become involved in various media projects and is very much enjoying this additional opportunity.

 When not enthusing about mathematics, over the years she has been involved in numerous ventures as a dancer, teacher of dance and latterly as a singer.
 She was particularly tickled by the newspaper review “Sally is by turn vivacious and pensive, spine-tingling and melodic.
 Her vocal flexibility might earn her the title ‘queen of the high Cs’.”
-She is available for any musical adventures.
+She is available for musical adventures.